-Service code and title Examples Counselor spending authority 558 Comprehensive Transition Program (CTP) Program fees (this doesn't include the tuition and fees with college courses) \$3500 per semester Training in specific job skills by an employer.
+Service code and title Examples Counselor Spending Authority 558 Comprehensive Transition Program (CTP) Program fees (this doesn't include the tuition and fees with college courses) Indexed to the Board of Regents rate per semester 560 On-the-Job Training Training in specific job skills by an employer.
 The trainee is paid and will remain in the same or similar job upon successful completion.
-Usually VR pays the employer for a share of the trainee's salary during the on-the-job training time period. \$1,500 LOC This is a work-based training program that combined hands-on, on-the-job work experience in a skilled occupation with related classroom instruction.
-The following factors are associated with apprenticeships: includes supervision and structured mentoring; provides for wage increases as skills increase; based on an employer-employee relationship; and provides an industry-recognized certification of completion. \$1,500 LOC
+Usually VR pays the employer for a share of the trainee's salary during the on-the-job training time period. \$1,500 CSA 561 Apprenticeship Training This is a work-based training program that combined hands-on, on-the-job work experience in a skilled occupation with related classroom instruction.
+The following factors are associated with apprenticeships: includes supervision and structured mentoring; provides for wage increases as skills increase; based on an employer-employee relationship; and provides an industry- recognized certification of completion. \$1,500 CSA